smth324/fullstack-hy2020.github.io/src/content/8/en/part8b.md

 export default Persons
 ```
+/* This code doesnt not work when I try it.
+Whenever I click the close button the state of the person state doesnt not change to null.
+For some reason the effect hook firest again eventhough i put the second parameter in*/
 <!-- Koodi on kasvanut paljon, ja kaikki lisäykset eivät ole täysin ilmeisiä. -->
 The code has changed quite a lot, and all of the changes are not completely apparent.